SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Complex debugging

-- Requires cultural change
+- Requires a cultural shift

 - Eventual consistency (not transactional)